-Earnout Shares - Following the closing of the Business Combination, former holders of shares of Nauticus Robotics Holdings, Inc. Common Stock (including shares received as a result of the Nauticus Preferred Stock Conversion and the Nauticus Convertible Notes Conversion) are entitled to receive their pro rata share of up to 7,499,993 Earnout Shares which are held in escrow.
-The Earnout Shares will be released from escrow upon occurrence of certain Triggering Events.
-At September 30, 2022, the earnout targets have not been achieved and the Earnout Shares remain in escrow.
+Earnout Shares - Following the closing of the Business Combination, former holders of shares of Nauticus Common Stock (including shares received as a result of the Nauticus Preferred Stock Conversion and the Nauticus Convertible Notes Conversion) are entitled to receive their pro rata share of up to 7,499,993 additional shares of Nauticus Common Stock which are held in escrow.
+The Earnout Shares will be released upon occurrence of certain Triggering Events.
+At December 31, 2022, the earnout targets have not been achieved and the Earnout Shares remain in escrow.

-The Earnout Shares were classified in stockholders' equity (deficit) and recognized at their fair value upon issuance totaling \$4,957,366.
+The Earnout Shares were classified in stockholders' equity and recognized at their fair value upon issuance totaling \$4,957,366.
 Their estimated fair value upon issuance was determined using a Monte Carlo valuation model which simulated our stock price and the timing of the lapse of the transfer restrictions.
 The issuance of the Earnout Shares was treated as a deemed dividend.
-Because the Company does not have retained earnings, the issuance was recorded within additional paid-in capital.
+Because the Company does not have retained earnings, the issuance was recorded within additional paid in capital.